solana-foundation/developer-content/content/courses/program-optimization/rust-macros.md

 Procedural macros: For the purpose of this lesson, we would be focusing more on procedural macros ( which are commonly used in the Anchor framework) but some underlying concepts have to be known, let's go through them

-### Rust concepts
+## Rust concepts

-Before we dig into macros, specifically, let's talk about some of the important terminology, concepts, and tools we'll be using throughout the lesson.
-Check [The little Book of Rust Macros](https://veykril.github.io/tlborm/introduction.html) for an extensive
+Before we dig into macros, specifically, let's talk about some of the important terminologies, concepts, and tools we'll be using throughout the lesson.

-#### Token
+### Token

 In the context of Rust programming, a [token](https://doc.rust-lang.org/reference/tokens.html) is a basic element of the language syntax like an identifier or literal value.
 Tokens represent the smallest unit of source code that are recognized by the Rust compiler, and they are used to build up more complex expressions and statements in a program.
+They can be regarded as the bedrock of Rust programming

 Examples of Rust tokens include: